neuroquarkk/shadnex/README.md

 ## ✨ Overview

-`create-next-shadcn` is an interactive CLI tool that streamlines the process of setting up modern Next.js applications with Shadcn UI.
+`shadnex` is an interactive CLI tool that streamlines the process of setting up modern Next.js applications with Shadcn UI.
 It combines the power of Next.js with the beauty of Shadcn UI components, providing a seamless development experience from project initialization to component installation.

 ## 🚀 Quick Start